meeech/shopify.tmbundle/readme.markdown

 For great instructions, with screenshots and everything, see the excellent guide on the [Shopify wiki](http://wiki.shopify.com/Shopify_Textmate_Bundle).

+The bundle now supports multiple shops, so you could have your config info for your Dev shop, and your Live shop, and easily switch between them.

+* Create a new folder in your OS where you'd like to store your project assets and other files
-* Create a new folder, and in there, create the file ".shopify-tmbundle"
+  * Create a new file inside of the folder.
-* Open that file, and run "Init Config" from the bundle menu.
-That will set up the file for you to edit
+  * Open that project folder in TextMate and open the new file, then go to Bundles > Shopify > Config > New Config.
+This will create the file `.shopify-tmbundle` in your folder.
-* Add your info: api_key, password, and shop info to the file.
+  * Fill it in with your shop details.
+  * You can edit your configs at any time using Shopify > Config > Edit Config
 * The Theme folder should be your Project Root. ie: drag your Theme folder onto Textmate.
 * Here's a short video of how to use [Download Theme](http://www.vimeo.com/13472939)
 * Requires json\_decode / json\_encode functions.
 Built into php 5.2 + greater.